 Arrival this evening.
 You will be met and transferred to the Taj Mahal Tower Hotel (or similar).
-Namaste and welcome!
+Namaste: Welcome to India!

 Your first morning in India!
-After a leisurely brunch and orientation at the hotel, travel by chartered boat from the Gateway of India to Elephanta Island where you will learn the origins of Hinduism and Hindu mythology embodied by rock-cut temples at this UNESCO World Heritage Site dating from the 5th century.
+After a leisurely brunch at the hotel and orientation, travel by chartered boat from the Gateway of India to Elephanta Island where you will learn the origins of Hinduism and Hindu mythology embodied by rock-cut temples at this World Heritage Site dating from the 5th century.
 This evening, dinner at the Joint Distribution Committee/Evelyn Peters JCC, where you’ll have the opportunity to meet JDC/JCC staff and volunteers and learn more about Mumbai’s Jewish community.

 See Mumbai’s Jewish life, both the historic – at the 19th-century Indian synagogues, Magen David and Tiphaereth Israel – and the heroic – at Mumbai Chabad House, recently reopened after the 2008 tragic events.
 Our city tour will also include major sights such as Flora Fountain, Rajabai Clock Tower, Chattrapati Shivaji Terminus (formerly Victoria Terminus Station), Malabar Hill, one of the world’s priciest neighborhoods, and the unique Mahalaxmi Dhobi Ghat, the city’s largest open-air laundry.
 This evening, Shabbat services and dinner nearby at the 19th-century Kenesseth Eliyahoo Synagogue.
 Shabbat Shalom!